-Help offset additional costs for the Eagles’ State appearance!
+- Help offset additional costs for the Eagles’ State appearance!
 Make a donation here.

-We are about half way to funding this trip.
-With bussing, hotel accommodations, and food for 3 days it is not cheap.
+- With bussing, hotel accommodations, and food for 3 days it is not cheap.
 Please consider funding this trip today.
 Any donation made chips away at the cost.
 Thanks to all who have already donated!

 Here’s ways you can get in on the STATE BASEBALL FUN!

 Sacred Heart Students and Parents (current 6-11 graders):

 Sacred Heart School is blessed to have an anonymous donor who is excited to help send up to 30 students to Laketrails Wilderness Adventure at a reduced rate of $310 (the full rate is $750).
 Laketrails is a Teenage Wilderness Camp on Oak Island, Minnesota, part of Lake of the Woods.
 The donor wishes to assist in supporting Sacred Heart students in a “growing” experience as they prepare for the 2019-20 school year.
 As they return to Sacred Heart they play a role in creating a nurturing community among the student body.
 Enrollment for the 2019 summer sessions will be limited to current sixth through eleventh graders.

 Slots for this wilderness adventure will fill fast.
 If your child wishes to participate, there are few ways in which to register.

 1. Fill out the pdf form, specific to Sacred Heart, and return it to the high school office with the $100 registration fee or payment in full of $310 (payable to Laketrails) by Wednesday, May 22.